neurophysik/jitcsde/docs/index.rst

 where :math:`y`, :math:`f`, :math:`g` and :math:`\mathrm{d} W(t)` are vectors or vector-valued, respectively, with the same dimension and :math:`⊙` indicates the component-wise product between vectors.

-Rackauckas’ and Mie’s method [RM17]_ basically works like an adaptive Runge–Kutta integrator for ordinary differential equations (ODEs):
+Rackauckas’ and Nie’s method [RN17]_ basically works like an adaptive Runge–Kutta integrator for ordinary differential equations (ODEs):
 It employs two stochastic Runge–Kutta integrators and uses the difference between them to estimate the error of the integration.
 These methods are intertwined to minimise the additional computational effort required to estimate the error.
 The step size is adapted to keep the estimated error below a user-determined threshold.